ashish7515/Paper-3-Implementation-Ubiquitous-Computing/README.md

    - Navigate to the home directory.

 2. **Load Conda Environment:**
-   - Load the conda environment with the pre-downloaded libraries.
+   - Load the conda environment with the pre-downloaded libraries because Conda environment has been installed with most of the popular python packages
      ```bash
-     module load conda=python/3.7
+     module load conda-python/3.7
      ```

 3. **Create a New Conda Environment:**